How do I get a York U Identification Card?

 How Do I Enrol in Courses?

-Once you have created a yorku.ca account, click here.
-You can scroll down to GS/ARTH and you will find the catalogue numbers required to enrol into courses.
-Once you have obtained the catalogue numbers for your courses, please visit http://www.yorku.ca/yorkweb/cs.htm, selectadd/drop a course found under the first heading Courses and Enrolment.
+Once you have created a yorku.ca account, go to the university's courses website.
+You can scroll down to GS/ARTH and you will find the catalogue numbers required to enrol in courses.
+Once you have obtained the catalogue numbers for your courses, please visit www.yorku.ca/yorkweb/cs.htm, selectadd/drop a course found under the first heading Courses and Enrolment.
 Log in, accept fees for the Fall Term, and then proceed to enrol into courses using the catalogue numbers obtained in step 1.
 As a graduate student you are required to register in each term of your two year program (Fall, Winter, Summer, Fall, Winter).
 You do not need to be enrolled in a course in each term.
-Registration and enrolment are two separate issues despite that fact that they are handled together.
+Registration and enrolment are two separate issues despite the fact that they are handled together.

 More information on these issues can be found on the Current Students website.